 Born in Paris, Emilie moved to Bordeaux at a young age and studied classical piano throughout her childhood.
 She recalls Mozart or Beethoven blasting out of her mother's hi-fi every Sunday; a love of French pop singers, most of whom were pianists; as well as Kate Bush.
 As a teenager, her first musical love was aged 13 when Bjork's 'Homogenic' came out, which she listened to obsessively.
 Recognising a strong early interest in "making up music rather than just fixating over perfectly playing other people's," her first experiments in recording began as a teen, buying a basic soundcard for her computer and some cheap microphones.

-Convinced of her vocation, in 2006 Emilie moved from sleepy Bordeaux to London to embark first on a BA in music at Westminster University, then a Masters degree in composition at Goldsmiths, studying new complexity and spectral composition, which "really put the accent on intellectual approaches to music".
+Convinced of her vocation, in 2006 Emilie moved from Bordeaux to London to embark first on a BA in music at Westminster University, then a Masters degree in composition at Goldsmiths, with a primary focus on contemporary classical music, from new complexity to spectral composition.
 Alongside these studies, Emilie worked for three years at online electronic store Bleep, gaining enlightening exposure to a vast range of weird and wonderful new music.
-New influences liike Alva Noto + Ryuichi Sakamoto, Richard Skelton, Andy Stott, LFO were added to existing ones in Bach, Sufjan Stevens, soundtracks by Clint Mansell and Carter Burwell.
-"Soundtracks felt like the type of instrumental music that relates the most to the style of music I enjoy making.
-I have no interest in writing or singing lyrics."
+New influences like Alva Noto + Ryuichi Sakamoto, Richard Skelton, Andy Stott and LFO were added to existing ones in Bach, Debussy and soundtracks by Clint Mansell and Carter Burwell.